 - Access the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, find your Thermostat and then select Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
+You also can change preset Nest temperatures on the app.
+From the home screen, choose Thermostat and then select Settings.
+Once there, press Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+Select one of these options to change the temperature for that preset.

 9. Setting a Nest Thermostat Schedule